 Need some comparison benchmarks for how much credit you should utilize?

 Typically, you want to keep your balance below 30% of your credit limit.
-That credit utilization ratio (in addition to how high of an interest rate you’re paying) can help you determine which debts to pay off first.
+Your credit utilization ratio can help you determine which debts to pay off first.
+You’ll also want to consider how high the interest rates are to determine which one to start with.

 If your APR is comparable across credit cards, work on getting each one below that 30% threshold.
 For example, if you owe $4,000 on an account with a $5,000 limit, keep paying it off until your balance is under $1,500.
 Keeping your debt low saves you money, and it can also help fix your credit scores.